 Everyone who goes through the practical test can agree on one thing: it's a nerve-wracking experience.
-Sure, you'll likely have driven around these exact roads dozens of times—but never before has so much ridden on it.
-And while having someone by your side in the car is nothing new, that someone is usually your instructor, or a friend or family member.
-This time, it's an examiner, directing you—oh, and scribbling away on a driving test mark sheet.
+Sure, you'll likely have driven around these exact roads dozens of times — but never before has so much ridden on it.
+And while having someone by your side in the car is nothing new, that someone is usually your instructor, a friend or family member.
+This time, it's an examiner scribbling away on a driving test mark sheet.

-Above, you can see a blank copy of the driving test mark sheet—or, officially, the Driving Test Report.
-It's easy to see why many find this a somewhat intimidating document—the number of form fields is staggering!
+Here is a blank copy of the driving test mark sheet — or, to give it its official title, the Driving Test Report.
+It's easy to see why many find this an intimidating document — the number of form fields is staggering!

-As you may be able to ascertain, this relates to the eyesight test you'll take when your practical begins.
+As you might've guessed, this relates to the eyesight test you'll take when your driving test begins.
 This simply involves reading a car licence plate from a distance of 20 metres (or 20.5 metres for pre-September 2001 licence plates).

-In almost every category on the driving test mark sheet, you'll see boxes in both the S and D columns.
-Here, however, you'll only find a box in the S column.
-This is because there are only two possible outcomes from the eyesight test: you read a licence plate correctly, or the test ends.
+In almost every category on the driving test mark sheet, you'll see options for both S (serious or dangerous) and D (driving) faults.
+Here, however, you'll only find an S. This is because there are only two possible outcomes from the eyesight test: you read a licence plate correctly and you're good to go, or you don't and the test ends.